SchneiderMarius/SchneiderMarius/README.md

 ### Hi there 👋

-I'm Marius Schneider, trained in physics and currently working on my PhD in Systems & Computational Neuroscience at the Ernst Struengmann Institute in Frankfurt am Main.
+I'm Marius Schneider, trained in physics and currently working on my PhD in Systems & Computational Neuroscience at the Ernst Strüngmann Institute in Frankfurt am Main.

 <!--